Environmental policy of China

-Environmental policy in China is set by the National People's Congress and managed by the Ministry of Environmental Protection of the People's Republic of China.
-Under the Ministry of Environmental Protection of the People's Republic of China, the Department of Policies, Laws, and Regulations is in charge of establishing and strengthening basic laws and policies such as environmental laws, administrative policies and economical regulations.
+Environmental policy of the People's Republic of China is set by the National People's Congress and managed by the Ministry of Ecology and Environment of the People's Republic of China.
+Under the ministry, the Department of Policies, Laws, and Regulations is in charge of establishing and strengthening basic laws and policies such as environmental laws, administrative policies and economic regulations.
 It is also responsible for the development of national environmental protection policy and macro strategy.

 China's rapid economic expansion combined with the country's relaxed environmental oversight has caused a number of ecological problems.
-In response to public pressure, the national government has undertaken a number of measures to curb pollution in China and improve the country's environmental situation.
-However, the government's response has been criticized as inadequate.
-Encouraged by national policy that judges regions solely by their economic development, corrupt and unwilling local authorities have hampered enforcement.
-Nonetheless, in April 2014, the government amended its environmental law to better fight pollution.
+In response to public pressure, the Chinese government has undertaken a number of measures to curb pollution in China and improve the country's environmental situation.
+In and before the 2010s, the government's response was criticized as inadequate; encouraged by national policy that judged regions primarily by their economic development, corrupt and unwilling local authorities hampered enforcement.
+In April 2014, the government amended its environmental law to better fight pollution.